-The North American Electric Reliability Corporation (NERC) recently released its annual Winter Reliability Assessment that evaluates the preparedness of the grid for winter weather conditions.
-It expresses serious concerns about the ability for much of the country, including New England and parts of the Midwest, Southeast, and Texas, to keep the lights on during extreme winter weather events.
+The North American Electric Reliability Corporation (NERC) recently released its 2023-2024 Winter Reliability Assessment that evaluates the preparedness of the grid for winter weather conditions.
+The report notes concerns about the ability for much of the country — including New England and parts of the Midwest, mid-Atlantic, Southeast, and Texas — to keep the lights on during extreme winter weather events.

-Historically, however, grid planners and operators have failed to apply these same approaches to fossil resources, allowing the reliability of fossil generators to be overestimated.
-A recent study suggests that planners may be overestimating gas plant reliability by over 20 percent in parts of the eastern United States, and a similar trend was found in the Texas grid.
+However, grid planners and operators have so far failed to apply these same approaches to fossil resources, allowing their reliability to be overestimated.
+A study from Advanced Energy United suggests that planners may be overestimating gas plant reliability by over 20 percent in parts of the eastern United States, and a similar trend was found in the Texas grid.

 Ensuring Winter Reliability